iterative/dvc.org/static/docs/command-reference/install.md

 Let's start our exploration with the impact of `dvc install` on the `dvc checkout` command.
-Remember that switching from one Git version to another (with `git checkout`) changes the set of DVC-files in the project, which then also changes the data files that should be placed in the workspace (with `dvc checkout`).
+Remember that switching from one Git version to another (with `git checkout`) changes the set of [DVC-files](/doc/user-guide/dvc-file-format) in the project.
+This changes the set of data files that should be located in the workspace (which can be achieved with `dvc checkout`).

 Let's first list the available tags in the _Get Started_ project: